Debt Relief Solutions in Kitchener, ON

 By 1800, the first buildings were constructed in the area, and more and more families moved up to the land from south of the border.
 One of these families was the Schneiders, who settled in 1807 into a home that is still standing and considered the oldest building in the city.
 Today, it is a museum.

 The Government of Upper Canada eventually designated the settlement the Township of Waterloo in 1816.
-By 1853, 'Berlin' as the land was then known for became the County Seat of the County of Waterloo, changing its status to a village.
-By 1912, Berlin was designated a city as the community boomed thanks to the extension of the Grand Trunk Railway between Sarnia and Toronto, with Berlin falling along the path.
+By 1853, ‘Berlin’ as the land was then known for became the County Seat of the County of Waterloo, changing its status to a village.
+By 1912, Berlin had designated a city as the community boomed thanks to the extension of the Grand Trunk Railway between Sarnia and Toronto, with Berlin falling along the path.
 Industrialization expanded quickly as a result.

 Because of the anti-German sentiment following the start of the First World War in 1914, the city was forced to change its cultural climate and set itself apart from its German heritage.
 In 1916, the name was changed to Kitchener after Herbert Kitchener, the Secretary of State for War of the UK who died that year while still in service.